syncthing/syncthing/users/ignoring.rst

    ``/foo`` matches ``foo`` but not ``subdir/foo``.

--  A pattern beginning with ``#include`` results in loading patterns from the named file.
+-  A pattern beginning with ``#include`` results in loading patterns from the named file which must reside in the repository.
 It is an error for a file to not exist or be included more than once.
 Note that while this can be used to include patterns from a file in a subdirectory, the patterns themselves are still relative to the repository *root*.
 Example: